-Tax filing time is here and as usual, I am in a tizzy over gathering the relevant information, dreading my accountant’s lectures about not doing it at the last minute.
+Tax e-file time is here and as usual, I am in a tizzy over gathering the relevant information, dreading my accountant’s lectures about not doing it at the last minute.
 Not that I can avoid it, ha ha.
 As I tallied my life insurance to show against Section 80C of my return, my accountant mused over why people hesitate to buy life insurance.
 I mean, one might assume that this is an essential tax saving investment.
 Even I know that.

 Truth is, several myths surround life coverage plans.
 Often people think they are well off financially without securing their lives.
 Some even believe they are on the right path to achieve financial independence post-retirement.
 Mediclaim policies, family health insurance, ULIPs and life insurance have many misconceptions surrounding them.

 Life plans are fundamental for long-term financial planning as they provide security for the family as well as bring the benefit of savings.
 However, a number of people do not think about getting insurance coverage.